- What is spend management software and why does it matter?

 Best for

-Spendesk is designed for startups and mid-market businesses, especially those operating in Europe or managing multi-entity, multi-currency needs.
+Spendesk is designed for startups and mid-market businesses, especially if you operate in Europe or manage multi-entity, multi-currency needs.

 Key features